 In the past, many of these lesions were referred to as pseudocysts.
 However, in 2013, the terminology used to describe pancreatic fluid collections that develop following acute pancreatitis was updated, and the majority of walled-off pancreatic fluid collections now fall into the category of walled-off pancreatic necrosis.
-(See "Endoscopic management of walled-off pancreatic fluid collections: Techniques", section on 'Definitions'.)
+(See "Endoscopic management of walled-off pancreatic fluid collections: Techniques".)

 This topic will review the efficacy and complications of endoscopic management of walled-off pancreatic fluid collections.
 The classification of pancreatic cysts, the diagnosis of walled-off pancreatic fluid collections, and the techniques used in the endoscopic management of walled-off pancreatic fluid collections are discussed separately.
-(See "Classification of pancreatic cysts" and "Walled-off pancreatic fluid collections (including pseudocysts)" and "Endoscopic management of walled-off pancreatic fluid collections: Techniques".)
+(See "Classification of pancreatic cysts" and "Management of pancreatic pseudocysts and walled-off pancreatic necrosis" and "Endoscopic management of walled-off pancreatic fluid collections: Techniques".)

 In 2013, a revision of the Atlanta classification of acute pancreatitis was published that updated the terminology used to describe inflammatory pancreatic fluid collections to better reflect the underlying pathophysiology .
 According to the revised Atlanta classification, inflammatory pancreatic fluid collections include acute peripancreatic fluid collections, pseudocysts, acute necrotic collections, and walled-off pancreatic necrosis (see "Clinical manifestations and diagnosis of acute pancreatitis", section on 'Local complications' and "Classification of pancreatic cysts"):